nfonrose/oliverjash.me/source/_posts/2012-08-14-theming-with-css-preprocessors.md

       color: blue;
     }

+## Using `@extend` to Generate Body Rulesets

-A clever way of achieving what we want here is to use the [`@extend`](http://designshack.net/articles/css/extends-and-control-directives-two-crazy-things-sass-can-do-that-less-cant/) method which is available in most preprocessors (Sass and Stylus at the time of writing) alongside [parent selectors](http://thesassway.com/intermediate/referencing-parent-selectors-using-ampersand).
+A clever way of achieving what we want here is to use the [`@extend`](http://designshack.net/articles/css/extends-and-control-directives-two-crazy-things-sass-can-do-that-less-cant/) method which is available in most preprocessors (Sass and Stylus at the time of writing) alongside [parent selectors](http://thesassway.com/intermediate/referencing-parent-selectors-using-ampersand):

+    /* Variables */

     $default-primary-color: blue;
     $sports-primary-color: green;

+    /* Extendables */

     %brand-border-colour {
       .default & {